yiningnie/yiningnie.github.io/_pages/cv.md

 ## Employment and Education

-* Postdoctoral researcher, Humboldt-Universität zu Berlin, 2021-present
+* Postdoctoral researcher, Department of English and American Studies, Humboldt-Universität zu Berlin, 2021-present
-* PhD in Linguistics, New York University, 2020
+* PhD, Department of Linguistics, New York University, 2020
-* MA in Linguistics, University of Toronto, 2015
+* MA, Department of Linguistics, University of Toronto, 2015
-* BA in Linguistics, Trinity College, University of Cambridge, 2014
+* BA, Trinity College, University of Cambridge, 2014

 ## Affiliations

 * [Realizing Leibniz’s Dream: Child Languages as a Mirror of the Mind](https://leibnizdream.eu/), HU Berlin
 * [Research Unit on (Experimental) Syntax and Heritage Languages](https://www.angl.hu-berlin.de/research/respro/RUESHeL/), HU Berlin
 * [Linguistic Society of America](https://www.linguisticsociety.org/)
+	* Committee on Linguistic Institutes and Fellowships, 2022-
-	* Member, Executive Committee, 2017-2019
+	* Executive Committee, 2017-2019
 	* Chair, Committee on Student Issues and Concerns, 2017-2019